Happy Holidays

 How Many Bulbs Do I Need?

-If you have any questions about calculating square footage or how many bulbs to plant per square foot, don’t hesitate to give us a call.
+If you have any questions about calculating square footage or how many bulbs to plant per square foot, don’t hesitate to reach out or give us a call.

 Rectangle and Square